Effect of swimming mode on shielding of odor traces in turbulence: Modeling and methodology

 The odor field is modeled using an advection-diffusion equation.

-Here $c$ is odor concentration, $D$ is the diffusivity and $s$ is the odor source.
+Here $c$ is odor concentration, $D$ is the diffusivity and $q$ is the odor source.
 We assume perfect adsorption on the bottom boundary ($c=0$), no flux at the top boundary ($\partial_zc=0$) and outflow conditions at the other boundaries.
-We use a constant source term at the position of the swimmers.
+The source term $q$ at the position of the swimmers model a constant odor leakage rate.
 For our simulations, we use Schmidt number $Sc=1$.
 Although $Sc$ in water is typically higher than this, we anticipate a weak dependence on $Sc$ since we are interested in large-scale statistics~\cite{rigolli2022learning,selander2020chemical}.